theborakompanioni/bitcoin-spring-boot-starter/docs/FALSEHOODS.md

 1. **Fees are a specified explicitly in a transaction.**

+No, the transaction fee is the difference between the amount being spent and the amount being received.
+It is not explicitly specified in a transaction, instead it must be calculated with `sum(inputs) - sum(outputs)`.

+1. **Okay, but every transaction must pay a fee, right?**

+No, the only rule is that transaction fees must be greater than or equal to zero.
+For example: [See this transaction where input and output amounts are equal](https://mempool.space/tx/0301e0480b374b32851a9462db29dc19fe830a7f7d7a88b81612b9d42099c0ae), which means: No fees were paid (at least not on-chain).

-1. **If I make a RBF marked transaction I can always replace it by a different one, as long as it is still unconfirmed.**
+1. **If I make an RBF marked transaction I can always replace it by a different one, as long as it is still unconfirmed.**

 1. **If I see a none-RBF marked transaction with enough fee, I can be pretty sure it will end up in the blockchain as it is.**